castwide/vscode-solargraph/README.md

 ## Known Issues

 It's missing a lot of features like linting and debugging.
+(Might forego that stuff in favor of letting other extensions handle them instead.)

 ## Release Notes